richeyphu/MyWarehouse-Project/README.md

 **My Warehouse** is a simple warehouse management software.
 - Very lightweight and easy to use
 - Easily select, insert, update and delete data with GUI
-- Supports exporting data to a CSV file.
+- Supports exporting data to a CSV file

 ## Usage